barnumbirr/tweetuoso/README.md

 Pre-requisites:

 * Python 2.6+ (not tested with Python 3+)
-* tweepy (for installation via Pypi and setup.py)
+* tweepy (for a Twitter API connection, obviously)
-* python-setuptools (for installation via Pypi)
+* python-setuptools
 * Working API keys from Twitter

-### From PyPi (easy and cross platform way)

-Not available at this time, but I'm working on it.

 ### From source